1. Don’t plan a menu.

 5:30 pm is a good time to start.
 That way you won’t have time to thaw, prep, or simmer anything.

-10. Don’t think about the cost, or at least justify it six ways to Sunday.
+10. Don’t think about the cost.
+Or do at least justify it six ways to Sunday.

 “I had a long day.” or “I’m really tired.” or “We don’t do takeout as much as most people.” or “At least it’s not as expensive as going to a restaurant.” will all do nicely.